Imágenes de páginas

 She wondered how many miles a day she could learn to walk if she should start out into the world on foot to find somebody, as she had heard that Bonaventure had once done to find her mother's lover.
 There are no Bonaventures now, she thinks, in these decayed times.

 "Mamma," her speech was French,"why do we never see Bonaventure?
-How far is it to Grande Pointe ?"
+How far is it to Grande Pointe?"

-"Ah! my child, a hundred miles; more."
+"Ah! my child, a hundred miles; even more."

 "And to my uncle Rosamond's,-Rosamond Robichaux, on Bayou Terrebonne ?"
 "Fully as far, and almost the same journey."

-There was but one thing to be done - crush Claude out of her heart.
+There was but one thing to be done -crush Claude out of her heart.

 The storm had left no wounds on Grande Pointe.
 Every roof was safe, even the old tobacco-shed where Bonaventure had kept school before the school-house was built.
 The sheltering curtains of deep forest had broken the onset of the wind, and the little cotton, corn, and tobacco fields, already harvested, were merely made a little more tattered and brown.
 The November air was pure, sunny, and mild, and trilled every now and then with the note of some lingering bird.
 A green and bosky confusion still hid house from house and masked from itself the all but motionless human life of the sleepy woods village.
 Only an adventitious china-tree here and there had been stripped of its golden foliage and kept only its ripened berries with the redbirds darting and fluttering around them like so many